Table of Contents

 This directory is available for Backupery for Slack only.

-In general, this file contains all the data exported from Slack including information about users, channels, direct messages, and group direct messages, private & public channels history, direct messages history, and so on.
+In general, the zip file contains all the data exported from Slack including information about users, channels, direct messages, and group direct messages, private & public channels history, direct messages history, and so on.
 It does not contain the files, however, so the zip file size is relatively small.

 5. Downloadable examples